Level 2 Apprenticeship

-The work of an arborist involves diverse activities such as chainsaw work, pruning, dismantling and using appropriate machinery such as brushwood chipper, undertake aerial tree work but also ground-based.
-They do a range of tree work jobs with indirect supervision and are capable of supporting the tree work team across a range of basic technical skills.
+Arborist work involves chainsaw work, pruning, dismantling and using appropriate machinery such as brushwood chipper, undertaking aerial tree work, and ground-based.
+They do a range of tree work jobs with indirect supervision.
+They can support the tree work team across a range of essential technical skills.

 What apprentices will learn

 - The use and application of arboricultural equipment

 - The principles of the establisment, growth and care of trees

 - Current environmental, wildlife and health and safety legislation, standards and codes of practice in relation to arboricultural works

 - Legislation relating to trees eg. Tree Preservation Orders and Conservation Areas

 - To recognise health and safety needs onsite and work safely

 - How to take instruction from the job supervisor and other senior work colleagues to include signing onto the site specific risk assessment / emergency action plan and maintaining records